The RevitalVision technology is a non-invasive, patient-specific, perceptual learning program based on visual stimulation.

 The term perceptual learning describes a process whereby practicing certain visual tasks leads to an improvement in visual performance.
 Brain plasticity in visual functions of adults has been shown in various studies.
 It was shown that visual performance improves with repetitive practice on specific controlled visual tasks.
 Through these precise controlled conditions, repetitive practice initiates neural modifications that lead to improvement in neuronal efficiency.
 These neural modifications indicate the presence of brain plasticity.

-The technology has been clinically proven in the treatment of adult amblyopia which until now has been considered untreatable.
-In recent years the technology has been used in Asia and Europe and the U.S. were clinical studies showed efficacy in the treatment of amblyopia, low myopia, early presbyopia, post-cataract & refractive surgery, and various ye diseases.
+The Revitalvision technology has been clinically proven effective in several randomized controlled studies in improving vision in adult amblyopia which was previously considered untreatable.
+In recent years the technology has been used in Asia and Europe and the U.S. where clinical studies showed efficacy in improving functional vision in adult amblyopia, low myopia, early presbyopia, post-cataract & refractive surgery and in a variety of eye diseases such as keratoconus, nystagmus, and other corneal and retinal diseases.

 Variability in efficacy has been found and may be a reflection of different individuals’ “final cortical potential” that could be achieved through the perceptual learning process, in turn, dependent on the state of inherent neural plasticity.
 Follow-up studies may be designed to address these issues and find optimal “exposure dosing”.
 However, individual effort invested and motivation will be expected to be different with a resultant impact on the variability of the final result.